 - Optional aromatherapy and nightlight

 Why we chose it: Fun features galore.

 At its core, a humidifier is meant to add moisture to the air.
-But this model takes it up a notch with a broad swath of features, including smart control, voice command, auto and sleep modes, aromatherapy, and optional night light.
-The top-fill design makes adding more water especially effortless, and the cool mist can cover an approximately 500-square-feet room.
+But this model takes it up a notch with a broad swath of features, including smart control, voice command, auto and sleep modes, aromatherapy, and optional nightlight.
+The top-fill design makes adding more water especially effortless, and the cool mist can cover an approximately 500-square-foot room.
 Also, thanks to ultrasonic humidification technology, it’s very quiet.

-The only potential drawback is the square-shaped tank, which might be harder to find a location for than a rounded model.
+The only potential drawback is the square-shaped tank, which might be harder to find a location for than a round model.

 Best Quiet: Homech Cool Mist Humidifier 6L

 Weight: 5.24 pounds | Color: White | Number of settings: Varies | Capacity: 6 liters

 What we like: